TV and Radio appearances 1965-1981

 Hier und Heute (Germany 1982)

-German 15 minute daily programme about people and events around Cologne..
+TV Bananas German 15 minute daily programme about people and events around Cologne..
 Fumble played 'Your Mama Don't Dance' and 'Nut Rocker' in one of the episodes.

 This episode was deleted from the TV archives, but thanks to Rock and Roll fan Thomas this copy of Fumble survived!